 Supply Chain and Essential Goods

-For remote communities in the Yukon, Northwest Territories, and Nunavut, railways provide the most cost-effective means of moving large volumes of heavy goods.
-Without rail, communities would rely almost entirely on air freight, which can cost three to five times more per kilogram.
-Rail delivery of food, medical supplies, fuel, and building materials keeps the cost of living manageable.
-In many cases, the presence of a railway determines whether a mine or energy project can proceed, because it offers a viable transport corridor for equipment and products.
+For remote communities scattered across the Yukon, Northwest Territories, and Nunavut, railways provide the most cost-effective and reliable means of moving large volumes of heavy goods.
+Without rail, communities would rely almost entirely on air freight, which can be three to five times more expensive per kilogram of cargo.
+The ability to transport food, medical supplies, fuel, and building materials by rail significantly reduces the cost of living and improves quality of life.

 Economic Development and Employment